AndHope/Basileia-Romaion/patch-notes.md

 - prestige_good_br_ely_silk: "Auriloma Silk"
 - prestige_good_br_new_world_pine: "New World Pine"
 - prestige_good_br_new_world_fur: "New World Fur"
+- prestige_good_br_prestige_copper: "Kopparklimp"
+- prestige_good_br_prestige_beer: "Königsbier"

 ## Treaties
-- treaty adjustments
-Mass migration requires a certain amount of trade to be happening and Elysium needs mass migration.
+- added a ERE/Elysium trade treaty Mass migration requires a certain amount of trade to be happening and Elysium needs mass migration.

 ## Production Methods and Tech
+- replaces all the placeholder icons with unique icons for all the mods tech
+- adds 6 new techs tier 1 and 2 in the production tree
+- added and adjusted various techs and production methods.
+- Replaced many tech modifiers with production methods.
+- new unique techs added
+	- Chinese Luxuries
+	- Steppe Horse Traditions
+	- Indian Luxuries
+- balanced some countries starting techs.

 ## New Decisions